- Herba Sarcandrae

-Sarcandra glabra has not been shown to treat cancer in humans, but may reduce side effectscaused by radiation treatment.
-Further studies are needed to confirm these effects.
+Sarcandra glabra has not been shown to treat cancer in humans.
+It may reduce side effects from radiation treatment, but further studies are needed to confirm these effects.

-Laboratory studies have shown that an extract of S. glabra can stop cancer cell division, but human data are lacking.
+Lab studies suggest that an extract of S. glabra can stop cancer cell division, but human data are lacking.

-A small observational study reported that a special preparation of S. glabra can help reduce mouth sores and dry mouth due to radiation therapy.
+A small observational study reported that a special preparation of S. glabra can help reduce mouth sores and dry mouth from radiation therapy.
+Additional studies are needed.

-Studies done in laboratory and in animals suggest S. glabra can improve platelet count after chemotherapy, but this has not been studied in humans.
+Lab and animal studies suggest S. glabra can improve platelet count after chemotherapy, but this has not been studied in humans.

-As used in traditional Chinese medicine.
-Clinical studies have not been conducted in humans.
+Although S. glabra has been used in traditional Chinese medicine for this purpose, clinical studies have not been conducted in humans.